By Brian Robinson.

 My husband has been dead for six months but I still haven’t picked up the pieces.
 I haven’t even started.
 Logic tells me I should be adjusting by now.
 Logic needs to have a conversation with the pit of my stomach.

-You’ll probably have guessed that I’m not counting my blessings.
+You’ll probably have guessed by now that I’m not counting my blessings.
 But I am acutely aware that I’ve had a privileged life, at least up until now.
-I mean, I was wealthy before ever I met John, now, I’ve got money coming out of my ears and I have a business empire thrown in.
+I mean, I was wealthy before ever I met John, now, I’ve got money coming out of my ears and have a business empire thrown in.
 I’ll dwell on that until I get to Rio.

 The penthouse suite was fine.
 That’s nothing new.
 But that wasn’t what I wanted.
 I pointed at myself and said, “Sophia.”
 Then I pointed at the maid, who really shouldn’t be here, and she answered, “Maria.”
 She obviously couldn’t speak English.
 I pointed at the view.
 I wanted to teach her a new word: ‘shit-hole’, but before I could get the word out, she said, “Maria, home.”
 That was the end of that conversation.